 Introduce the basics - Computer and its parts

-To introduce students to the world of programming, start by explaining what a computer is made of, how computers have made our lives simpler, what an application is, and what hardware is.
-Understanding the fundamentals will pave the way for understanding how software is created.
-At Cuemath we ensure that students begin by understanding the fundamentals and then progress to learning programming.
-You can do these activities at home as parents.
-You may use online guides or tools to help you.
+To introduce the students to the world of programming, start by explaining what a computer is made of, how computers have made our lives simpler, what an application and hardware is.
+Understanding the fundamentals will pave the way for the basics of how a software is created.
+At Cuemath we ensure that the students begin by understanding the fundamentals and then progress to learning programming.
+You can do these activities at home by using online guides or tools.

 Start with block-based coding

 Coding isn't just about learning a language; it's also about how you solve a problem and arrive at a solution in a structured manner.
 To begin with, the focus should be on teaching the fundamentals.
 Students can learn the core concepts through block-based coding.
 This is primarily focused on arranging and understanding the commands without having to worry about the syntax of a language.
 Some popular platforms like Scratch, Code.org are available to use free of cost.

 Scratch is the easiest language to learn because your child doesn't have to think about the syntax; instead, the code is created by connecting blocks of code.
 Try out these platforms with your kid and get ready for a surprise.

 Games are an interactive way to learn to code.
 They guarantee engagement and fun ways to apply the programming concepts.
 Games also build persistence and a quest for winning.
 Game-based learning systems help the students acquire problem-solving skills, build focus and concentration.
 With expert guidance the students can also be explained how UI and UX work, what logic would have been used to develop the games.
 You can check out Kidlocoding for some well-thought-out coding games.

 Digital resources like freely available worksheets, informative videos on youtube can also be used to teach the students the fundamentals of programming.